 With their striking spots and moderate size, Servals might seem like a more manageable substitute for a pet cheetah, but they are far from easy animals to keep!
 If you are interested in learning about what it takes to care for and share your life with a pet Serval then read on because you have come to the right place.

 Are pet servals legal in your state?
 Before you even consider having a pet serval in your life, you need to look into legality.
-Not every state will allow you to keep a serval, and even if the state does allow you to keep them, there may be restrictions within your city, county, or even your HOA that prevent you from owning one.
+Not every state will allow you to keep a serval as a pet.
+Even if the state does allow you to keep one, restrictions may exist within your city, county, or even your HOA that prevent you from owning one.

-If you are considering a pet serval as a companion, a large enclosure is a must as servals do not do well fully indoors.
+If you are considering a pet serval as a companion, you must have a large enclosure.
+Servals don’t well fully indoors.
 Servals are like bobcats in the regard that while you can litterbox train them, they will likely never stop marking all over your house.
-It is important to remember that even if it was bred in captivity, a serval is still a wild animal, and the territorial marking is an instinct that has not been bred out over thousands of years.
-Additionally, servals can be quite destructive indoors.
+You must remember that even if it is bred in captivity, a serval is still a wild animal.
+The territorial marking is an instinct that has not been bred out over thousands of years.
+Additionally, servals are quite destructive indoors.

 Servals are African animals, so they will need temperature controlled area for when it’s cold.
-This area should allow them to stay warm while still having space to move around freely and be easy to keep clean for them. both the outdoor enclosure area and the indoor temperature controlled area should have lots of levels and climbing structures, scratching areas, and the outdoor area should have natural grasses to stay out of sight as it wants.
+This area should allow them to stay warm while still having space to move around freely.
+Additionally, this makes cleaning easier.
+Both the outdoor enclosure area and the indoor temperature controlled area should have lots of levels and climbing structures and scratching areas.
+The outdoor area should have natural grasses to stay out of sight as it wants.
 Additionally, things like a litter/bathroom area, various forms of enrichment, fresh clean water at all times, and shelters to protect itself from the elements are all requirements for a pet serval.

-Before you get a pet serval it is important that you make sure you have an exotic pet veterinarian on board willing to see one.
-Servals need specific vet care and can be a lot for a vet to handle.
+Before you get a pet serval, you must ensure you have an exotic pet veterinarian on board willing to see one.
+Servals need specific vet care and are usually a lot for a vet to handle.
 Veterinarians who specialize in domestic dogs and house cats won’t see a serval, nor will most exotic pet vets.
 Do your research, and find a vet who specializes in zoological medicine and has experience with wild cats.

 Since pet servals are still wild animals, they are experts at hiding their illnesses until it’s too late.
-Because of this, it is also important to find more than one vet if possible, in case one isn’t reachable when you need them most.
+Because of this, it is also important to find more than one vet if possible.
+This will ensure one is reachable when you need them most.
 If you start young and make the vet visits a positive experience with your pet serval, it will make visits safer and more bearable for everyone involved.

-Spaying or neutering your pet serval is highly recommended, as this cuts down on hormonal aggression and excessive spraying.
-This can be done at nine months.
+Spaying or neutering your pet serval is highly recommended.
+This cuts down on hormonal aggression and excessive spraying.
+Fixing your serval can be done at nine months.
 However, these behaviors will not stop entirely.
 A spayed serval is still not a suitable house pet and behaviors like territory marking should still be expected.

 Do not declaw your pet serval.
 Declawing any kind of cat is the equivalent of cutting your own fingers off to the first knuckle.
 Declawing servals leads to a lifelong disability, lower quality of life, chronic pain, and an increased risk of obesity due to losing the ability to properly exercise.
 If you do not want a pet serval with claws, then you do not want a serval at all.